This article was updated on August 7, 2018.

 The information explosion has created smart consumers across the globe, spanning every facet of our lives, including the workplace.
-Now, your employees and potential candidates have access to a wealth of data on the Internet about your organization and your industry.
-To stay ahead of your competition, it's essential that your leadership team has accurate and up-to-date HR benchmarking information across the full spectrum of Human Capital Management (HCM).
+Now, your employees and potential candidates have access to a wealth of data on the internet about your organization and your industry.
+To stay ahead of your competition, it's essential that your leadership team has accurate and up-to-date HR benchmarking information across the full spectrum of HCM.

 Yet, with so much information available, you'll want to be careful to consider your sources.
 There are potential pitfalls of utilizing online review sites and your competitors' job postings to take stock and benchmark what others in your industry are offering.
 Salary surveys can provide insight, in theory — but in reality, they quickly become outdated because of the swiftly changing workforce and industry dynamics.
 A survey from six months ago will not serve as a proper barometer for the current landscape.
 These tools are too limited to truly provide effective information.